Annexe planning permission in an AONB

-• There are 46 Areas of Outstanding Natural Beauty in the UK
+- There are 46 AONBs in the UK

-• No other country in the world has Areas of Outstanding Natural Beauty – it is a uniquely British designation
+- No other country in the world has AONBs – it is a uniquely British designation

 Submit a detailed planning application

-In this case, our initial planning application received many objections from neighbours and residents, as well as the local Parish Council, who planned to call this application into a planning committee.
+In this case, our initial planning application received many objections from neighbours and residents, as well as the local Parish Council.
+Who also planned to call this application into a planning committee.
 Many of the objectors were worried about the proposed size, design, and use of the annexe, as well as fears it would look at odds with the landscape of the AONB.
 If this happens to you, don’t feel that your fate is sealed.
 You are still in a good position to make further arguments to support your case.

 Be methodical

-Be willing to make changes
+Be willing to make changes to get annexe planning permission in an AONB

 Specific compromises were made to the design of the annexe to secure its approval.
 These can include minor alterations and amendments to the design of an annexe to aspects such as windows and lighting, as well as the protection and maintenance of vegetation and residential surroundings.
 Ultimately it was this willingness to compromise, suggested by us to our client, that won the planning permission application for them.